srcML/srcML/doc/srcml_input.md

 A source-code language must be specified when input is from standard input.

-## INPUT OPTIONS
+## GENERAL OPTIONS

+`-HELP_FLAG_SHORT`, `--HELP_FLAG_LONG`
+: Output the help and exit.

+`-VERSION_FLAG_SHORT`, `--VERSION_FLAG_LONG`
+: Output the version of `srcml` then exit.

+`-VERBOSE_FLAG_SHORT`, `--VERBOSE_FLAG_LONG=[<format>]`
+: Conversion and status information to stderr, including encodings used.
+Especially useful with for monitoring progress of the the `TODO` option, a directory, or source-code archive (e.g. tar.gz).
+The signal SIGUSR1 can be used to toggle this option.

+`-QUIET_FLAG_SHORT`, `--QUIET_FLAG_LONG`
+: Supresses status messages. `TODO Better description`.

+`-INFO_FLAG_SHORT`, `--INFO_FLAG_LONG=[<format>]`
+: Display most metadata, except the unit count (file count) in a srcML archive, then exit.

+`-PRETTY_FLAG_LONG=<format>`
+: The <format> allows you to specify which information to show.
+It works similar to printf, with the exception of optional header and footer information declared before and after curly-brackets, respectively.

+	Three types of placeholders exist: (1) those that hold metadata on a per archive basis, (2) those that hold metadata on a per unit basis, and (3) information left within the header or footer of the output which is thus displayed only once.

+	- %h: hash attribute on the unit
+	- %d: directory attribute on the unit
+	- %f: file name attribute on the unit
+	- %v: version attribute on the unit
+	- %x: XML encoding attribute on the unit
+	- %s: source encoding attribute on the unit
+	- %i: index of the unit within the archive
+	- %D: directory attribute on the archive
+	- %F: file attribute on the archive
+	- %V: version attribute on the archive
+	- %X: XML encoding on the archive
+	- %S: source encoding attribute on the archive
+	- %C: total number of units
+	- %T: files translated
+	- %S: files skipped
+	- %E: files with errors

+	If the format string contains any placeholders for an attribute on the unit, then all information in the string is provided on a per unit basis, thus duplicating information in each unit for the per archive attributes.
+If the lowest granularity of the placeholders is for an attribute on the archive, then all information in the string is provided on a per archive basis.

+	If you wish to display information in either a header or footer, or both, a delimiter (curly-brackets) is used to separate the first header section from the main per unit/archive section, and from the last footer section.
+For example, provided an archive with two units, the format string "The directory was %d with a filename of %f" would show something like this:

+	The directory was sub with a filename of a.cpp
+	The directory was sub with a filename of b.cpp

+	In another example, the format string "%C { %d %f }" would show:
+	2
+	sub a.cpp
+	sub b.cpp

+`--MAX_THREADS_FLAG_LONG=<num>`
+: Sets the maximum number of threads `srcml` can spawn.

+## CREATING SRCML

-The following describe options on the input file or URI.
-The format of the input affects the format of the output, unless otherwise specified in the [output options][OUTPUT OPTIONS].
+The following describe options for creating srcML.
+The format of the input affects the format of the output, unless otherwise specified.
 If the input is source-code files, then the output is expected to be in srcML format.
 If the input is in srcML format, then the output is in source-code format.

 `-LANGUAGE_FLAG_SHORT`, `--LANGUAGE_FLAG_LONG=<language>`
 : The programming language of the source-code file.
 Allowable values are